 You can’t facilitate connections between students and their potential employers at a campus career fair if the students don’t show up!

-When you plan a such an event, it’s easy to put most of your focus on bringing in high-quality employers for campus recruiting sessions.
-However, engaging students and attracting them to your career fair is a vital step as well.
-Take a look at some creative ways to improve student participation at your campus career fair.
+When you plan such an event, it’s easy to put most of your focus on bringing in high-quality employers for campus recruiting sessions.
+However, engaging students and attracting them to your career fair is a vital step, as well.
+Here are some ways to improve student participation at your campus career fair.

 1. Schedule Special Events